 Pinch the eraser into a rounded point shape and gently tap the drawing with it to lift out highlights.

-Don’t rub to erase or you’ll change the texture.
+Don’t rub the drawing to erase, or you’ll change the texture.

 Make the highlights lighter as they reach the brightest part near the center of the sphere.

-You can easily erase too much of the shading carefully created in the first steps, so take it easy and pull back to see how you’re doing often.
+You can easily erase too much of the shading carefully created in the first steps, so work slowly and check your work often.

-You can take out dark blotches or even out the tone with taps of the eraser too, but they’ll probably need retouching.
+You can take out dark blotches or even out the tone with taps of the eraser, but that will probably need retouching.

 Food For The Imagination